Request for impairment status for Musky Bay

 In May 2016, WDNR rejected the request for emergency rulemaking, so in June 2016 COLA and the LCO Tribe filed for judicial review with the Dane County Circuit Court in Madison, WI.
 The Wisconsin State Cranberry Association moved to intervene in the case, a motion that was granted in September 2017.

-In March 2017, WDNR reversed direction by agreeing to develop an SSC providing a protective phosphorus standard for LCO (the Stipulation).
-WDNR's rule-making process was approved by Governor Scott Walker in July 2017 and by the Wisconsin Natural Resources Board on September 27, 2017.
+In March 2017, WDNR reversed direction by agreeing to develop a SSC providing a protective phosphorus standard for LCO (the Stipulation).
+WDNR's rule-making process was approved by Governor Scott Walker in July, 2017 and by the Wisconsin Natural Resources Board on September 27, 2017.
 WDNR had 150 days under the Stipulation settlement with the LCO Tribe and COLA to propose a SSC and issue public notice of the rule making.

-Unfortunately, WDNR never followed through with an SSC, claiming that, even though LCO’s cold-water fishery was impaired by an insufficient oxythermal layer, they did not want to consider phosphorus as a cause.
+Unfortunately, WDNR never followed through with a SSC, claiming that, even though LCO’s cold-water fishery was impaired by an insufficient oxythermal layer, WDNR did not want to consider phosphorus as a cause.
 The parties met to discuss the issue, but since the WDNR was unwilling to take any further action to develop a SSC for LCO, COLA and the LCO Tribe filed a second petition challenging WDNR’s lack of action.
-In October, 2018, the Court determined that issues about whether the March 2017 Stipulation was violated could be briefed with the merits.
-On November 5, 2018 COLA and the LCO Tribe filed its Petitioners’ Brief on the Merits with the Dane County Circuit Court.
-On December 5, 2018 WDNR filed its Respondents’ Response Brief on the Merits.
-This was followed on December 21, 2018 with a Petitioners’ Reply Brief from COLA and the LCO Tribe.
-The judge in Madison, by statute, has 90 days from 12/21/18 to render a decision.
+In October, 2018 the Court determined that issues about whether the March, 2017 Stipulation was violated could be briefed with the merits.